-This activity has been submitted to the Massachusetts Association of Registered Nurses, Inc. for approval to award contact hours.
-The Massachusetts Association of Registered Nurses, Inc. is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+This continuing nursing education activity was approved for 6.41 contact hours by the Massachusetts Association of Registered Nurses, Inc., an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

-Click here to download the registration form/brochure (pdf). -- To Be Updated
+Click here to download the registration form/brochure (pdf)

 All attendees will go to the following four breakout sessions: